solidoss/solidframe/solid/frame/README.md

 **Notes:**
   * One can easily forge a valid ObjectIdT and be able to send an event to a valid Object.
 This problem will be addressed by future versions of SolidFrame.
-  * The object ObjectIdT addresses may not exist when manager.notify is called.
+  * The object that ObjectIdT value addresses, may not exist when manager.notify(...) is called.
-  * Once manager.notify returned true the event will be delivered to the Object.
+  * Once manager.notify(...) returned true the event will be delivered to the Object.
   * ```generic_event_category.event(GenericEvents::Message, std::string("Some ignored message")``` constructs a generic Message event and instantiates the "any" value contained by the event with a std::string.
-On the receiving side, the any value can only be retrieved using event.any().cast<std::string>() which returns a pointer to std::string.
+On the receiving side, the any value can only be retrieved using event.any().cast\<std::string\>() which returns a pointer to std::string.

-Now that you have had a birds eye view of Object:Manager:Service:Scheduler architecture, let us go back to  Connection::onReceiveAuthentication hypothetical code rewrite it with SolidFrame concepts:
+Now that you have had a birds eye view of Object/Manager/Service/Scheduler architecture, let us go back to the Connection::onReceiveAuthentication hypothetical code, and rewrite it with SolidFrame concepts:

 ```C++
 void Connection::onReceiveAuthentication(Context &_rctx, const std::string &auth_credentials){